Pips Answer for Tuesday, September 23, 2025

 The Sum=5 region was a clear giveaway; since I had the [1,4] domino, it fit perfectly into that slot.
 After placing that, the rest of the board started to fall into place like a series of falling tiles.

-Nyt Pips medium answer for 2025-09-23
+NYT Pips medium answer for 2025-09-23

-Answer for 2025-09-23
+Complete answer for 2025-09-23 (Medium)

 For the Medium puzzle by Rodolfo Kurchan, the difficulty jumped quite a bit.
 I spent most of my time focusing on the large Equals regions.